 Even after implementing all the solutions mentioned in the article, there’s a possibility that the stop code irql_not_less_or_equal error won’t get solved.
 In that case, the only thing that you can do is perform a clean Windows install.
 It means that you’ll have to delete everything on your ‘C’ drive to install a new Windows 10.

 The fact that stop code irql_not_less_or_equal error occurs so suddenly, the chances are you probably won’t stand a chance against it.
-It means that if you are in the middle of some important work and the error occurs, the computer may shut down even before you save the data.
+It means that if you are in the middle of some important work and an error occurs, the computer may shut down even before you save the data.
 While it’s annoying to lose all the unsaved or any data because of the error, numerous ways can be used to retrieve them back.

 Recoverit Data Recovery software is among the best in retrieving different types of data files.
 Whether it’s audio, video, or word document, you can recover them all.